-In the almost 4000 kilometers of Route 66 we will find several ghost towns.
-Some of them are actual abandoned ghost towns, others have very few inhabitants and others have transformed themselves into tourist attractions.
+In the almost 4000 kilometers of Route 66, we will find several ghost towns.
+Some of them are actually abandoned ghost towns, others have very few inhabitants and others have transformed themselves into tourist attractions.

 Ghost Towns on Route 66

 The gruesome Trail of Tears (1831-1838), passed through Arlington, which later became an oasis for tourism with its resort called Stony Dell Resort.
-Today its population is about 20 people and it is becoming quite difficult to follow the Route 66.
+Today its population is about 20 people and it is becoming quite difficult to follow Route 66.

 Between Halltown and Carthage (Missouri)

 Between Halltown and Carthage, you’re going to pass through ghost towns with very few inhabitants, such as Paris Springs Junction where you can see an old abandoned barn or the lonely village of Spencer.

 You will also pass through Heatonville, Albatross, Phelps, Rescue and Avila where you will see the remains of a different era, with old gas stations, workshops, buildings, etc. If you’re on time, be sure to visit Avila’s restored gas station.

 Warwick is another ghost town on Route 66.
 We can see Seaba Station, a gas station dating back to the 1920s and listed on the National Register of Historic Places.

 As Warwick is a ghost town, it’s assigned the address in Chandler.
 This gas station is 5 years older than Route 66.
 It kept repairing military trucks until it was closed in the 90s.
 It is frequently used by the Oklahoma Route 66 association for its meetings.
 Address: 336992 OK-66, Chandler.

 Bridgeport is almost a ghost town since it has a few residents and still has things left to offer Route 66 travelers.

 Such as the remains of a post office, a water tank and an original stretch, one of the longest on Route 66.

 Foss is practically a ghost town, although there are still some houses that appear to be inhabited.

 In Foss we can see a prison that was built in 1918, which looks like a box made of steel bars.
 We can also see the ruins of Kobel’s Gas Station.